charliermarsh/semantic/docs/docs.rst

 Documentation
 =============

-Intent consists of four modules, each of which is responsible for extracting a different type of semantic text:
+Semantic consists of four modules, each of which is responsible for extracting a different type of semantic text:

 .. toctree::
    :maxdepth: 2